ONSdigital/rm-sample-service/README.md

     - postgres
     - an sftp server

-  You can get all of this using the following docker project:
+  You can get all of this using the following Docker project:

     https://github.com/ONSdigital/rm-docker-dev